rust-lang/blog.rust-lang.org/posts/inside-rust/2020-09-11-stabilizing-intra-doc-links.md

 pub fn f() {}
 ```

-Since [docs.rs](https://docs.rs) uses the latest nightly, intra-doc links are
-available to use today!
-Feel free to switch your libraries to use intra-doc
-links, which will fix broken links for re-exported types and links to different
-crates.
-We hope to add support for automating this process with [`cargo fix`]
-in the future.
+Intra-doc links have been around for a while, all the way back [since 2017][tracking-issue]!
+What changed recently is that they will be available on `stable` starting with Rust 1.48.0.
+We recommend that you switch your libraries to use intra-doc links, which will fix broken links for re-exported types and links to different crates.
+We hope to add support for automating this process with [`cargo fix`] in the future.

 ## The history of intra-doc links

-Intra-doc links have been around for a while, all the way back [since 2017][tracking-issue]!

 I (Manish) and [QuietMisdreavus](https://github.com/QuietMisdreavus) started working on them in December 2017.
 Mozilla had given the whole company a couple weeks off after the release of [Firefox Quantum](https://blog.mozilla.org/blog/2017/11/14/introducing-firefox-quantum/), and I was visiting family in Mumbai.
 This meant that I had a fair amount of free time, and we were in diametrically opposite timezones.
 QuietMisdreavus had been working on the feature for a while but was less familiar with rustc's path resolution code, so I decided to help.
 We ended up pairing for those few weeks: during the day I'd write some code, discuss with QuietMisdreavus in the evening, and then hand it over for her to continue overnight.
 It was a great experience, pairing in open source can be really fun!
 This ended up in a [46-commit pull request][intra-pr] with commits from both of us.